Configure a predefined SQL connection.

 TipWhen using the SQL Scripts functionality and you require to prompt the user for ODBC connection parameters (for an ODBC driver), you might want to test if the connection works before proceeding.
 This will prevent an installation rollback due to incorrect connection parameters when executing the SQL scripts.
 Please see Test SQL Connection article for details.

 TipYou can choose to let the installing user to pick an SQL Server to connect to, from the available Microsoft SQL Servers on the network.
-Advanced Installer can automatically browse the network to discover any SQL Server (instances) online.
-Please see Browse for SQL Servers article for details.
+Advanced Installer can automatically browse the network to discover any SQL Server (instances) on-line.
+Also, you have the possibility of allow the user to select a database from a list of available databases to which the user is allowed to connect .
+Please see Browse for SQL Servers and Show Databases from an SQL Server articles for details.